 Baffert it’s the story that won’t go away.
-The Kentucky Derby takes two minutes to run, but the fallout from the race has lasted more than six months and is not over yet, as the legal issues surrounding the positive drug test on the winner Medina Spirit and the actions of his trainer Bob Baffert are pursued through the courts and the corridors of racing’s official governing bodies.
+The Kentucky Derby takes two minutes to run, but the fallout from the race has lasted almost a year the legal issues surrounding the positive drug test on the deceased Medina Spirit and the actions of his trainer Bob Baffert were pursued through the courts and the corridors of racing’s official governing bodies.

 On May 1, Medina Spirit led all the way to win the Kentucky Derby at Churchill Downs, the Bob Baffert-trained 12-1 chance beating Mandaloun by half a length.
 So far, so simple.

 Eight days later, news broke that the colt had tested post-race positive for betamethasone, a corticosteroid anti-inflammatory medication that can be legally used but must be out of the horse’s system before the day of the race under Kentucky regulations.

 Bob Baffert first denied that Medina Spirit had ever been given betamethasone, then two days later backtracked and admitted that the colt had been treated for dermatitis with an anti-fungal ointment called Otomax, which contains betamethasone.
 Three weeks later, it was announced that the split sample – the ‘B’ sample – from the original test was also found to contain prohibited levels of betamethasone, an outcome that would normally lead to a horse’s disqualification.

 As soon as the positive test was made known, Churchill Downs suspended Baffert from entering horses at the track.
 In a press release, it noted that “Failure to comply with the rules and medication protocols jeopardizes the safety of the horses and jockeys, the integrity of our sport and the reputation of the Kentucky Derby and all who participate.
 Churchill Downs will not tolerate it.”